TSB bank returns to UK high street and ups the competition

 LONDON Britain's 200-year-old TSB bank returns to the high street on Monday after an 18-year absence, the result of action by regulators and the government to introduce greater competition for the country's banks following several consumer scandals.

-Britain's banking industry has been dominated for decades by a handful of names: Lloyds, RBS, Barclays, HSBC, and Santander UK control 83 percent of retail accounts.
+Britain's banking industry has been dominated for decades by a handful of names: Lloyds, RBS (RBS.L), Barclays (BARC.L), HSBC (HSBA.L), and Santander UK (SAN.MC) control 83 percent of retail accounts.
 But public anger and mistrust has been stoked recently by scandals where it emerged that banks had misled clients into buying loan insurance they did not need, and separately collaborated to fix benchmark interest rates.

 An influential cross-party committee of lawmakers set up to review standards within the industry said in June that a lack of competition in UK retail banking was an important reason why poor standards of conduct persisted in the industry.